Dr. Krishna Das, ABC's Dallas Mock Oral Faculty

 If this is at least your second attempt, you should have already implemented your study plan.
 If you have not done so, review the guidance above.
 By this time, you should have figured out realistically how to predict the time required to review a topic.
 Do more soul searching to develop a realistic plan through May.

-If you have traditionally struggled with the written exam format, we strongly recommend you attend our Test Taking Skills Workshop with education specialists, Jane and Martin Jolleys’ on April 20th in Charlotte, NC
+If you have traditionally struggled with the written exam format, we strongly recommend our Test Taking Skills Online Course.
+In just 2 months you can perfect our CQRPE test taking methodology and test drive it on the January CREOG exam.

 Chief Residents Planning a Subspecialty Fellowship